kainous/Mathematics/Type_Theory_From_CSharp/01_Unlearning.md

 All of this is to say that, no longer is there just *logic*.
 There's Deontic Logic, Alethic Logic, Fuzzy Logic, Paraconsistent Logic, Probabilities, Sets, Types, and Topoi, and the prophets tell us that we shall know them by their categories.
 These people founded a pluralistic society of logic systems.

 Ultimately, our computers, like us, became ultrafinitists.
 Our software became constructivists.
 It's not that they don't believe in the *Law of the Excluded Middle*, it's that they don't not believe in it.
+They believe that it leads to explosion.
+They believe that there is a process to follow and that process is to avoid explosion.
+In order to do this, all compilers must race to the bottom ($\bot$).

+And in 2006, Voevodsky showed us that all programs are equal when we don't care what equal means.
+It was then that all mathematics was proofs, and all proofs were programs, and all programs were donuts, and all donuts were coffee cups.
+Now computers could freely turn cotheorems into ffee, and as such, you could have programs without error, but only if you knew how collect your arrows into sheaves, and write code in cubes.

+The promise of error-free code is here and now, using a logic no one understands and a language that doesn't exist.

 # Equivalence
 Substitutability